 City of York Council and selected health and care providers are the data controllers for the processing of personal data.

-We are processing personal date relating to the following groups.
+We are processing personal data relating to the following services and groups.

 Groups of people defined on medical grounds as requiring shielding

 Personal data is being collected to assess and provide support to adults, children and young people who are in high-risk categories and would be considered vulnerable, if they became infected with the coronavirus.

 Personal data is being collected to assess and provide support to adults, children and young people in this category.

 Personal data is being collected in order to co-ordinate the community response to coronavirus.

 Coronavirus business support